anthbapt/triaction/README.rst

 This repository contains the Python package called triaction, which enables the detection of triadic interactions.
 It also provides visualization capabilities to visualise triadic interaction network.

-The package has been created by Anthony Baptista and Ginestra Bianconi.
+The package has been created by Anthony Baptista and Ginestra Bianconi, with the help of Jun Yamamoto and Marta Niedostatek.

 arXiv link to the preprint: https://arxiv.org/abs/2404.14997